in Legal Success

 - Combination of The Two Methods: Companies can use the public offering methods described above together.

 Public Offering Sales Methods

 Book Building at Fixed Price Method

-In the fixed price book building method, the issuer/shareholder determines a certain price and the number of shares to be offered in the light of the preliminary examinations.
+In the fixed-price book-building method, the issuer/shareholder determines a certain price and the number of shares to be offered in light of the preliminary examinations.
 This is presented to the relevant investor groups, and investor bids are received.
 Finally, the shares are distributed to the investors who have invested in the shares.